hivemq/hivemq-policy-cookbooks/README.md

 The HiveMQ Data Hub provides mechanisms to define how MQTT data is handled in the HiveMQ broker.
 The first feature of our new Data Hub is *Data Validation*.

-## Data Validation

-In the HiveMQ Data Hub, data validation implements a declarative policy that checks whether your data sources are sending data in the data format you expect.
-This process ensures that the value of the data is assessed at an early stage in the data supply chain.
-To eliminate the need for subscribing clients to perform resource-intensive validation, checks occur before your data reaches downstream devices or upstream services.

-## Features

-* Validate MQTT messages with JSON Schema or Protobuf.
-* Enforce policies across the entire MQTT topic tree structure.
-* Reroute valid and invalid MQTT messages to different topics based on the data validation results.
-* Increase the observability of client performance through additional metrics and log statements.

-Our data validation functionality lets your development teams use the HiveMQ broker to automatically enforce a data validation strategy of their own design (including fine-tuned control over how the broker handles incoming valid and invalid MQTT messages).

 ## Quick Start

 For a quick start please consult our [HiveMQ Data Hub documentation](https://docs.hivemq.com/hivemq/latest/data-hub/quick-start).